yustisiardhitasari/pyspams/README.md

 # pyspams
 A Python implementation to create a realization of relative surface elevation using a set of estimated SPAMS parameters (Simple Parameterization for the Motion of Soils) and meteorological input data.

-Reference: Conroy, P., van Diepen, S.A., Hanssen, R.F., 2023.
+Reference: Conroy, P., van Diepen, S.A.N., Hanssen, R.F., 2023.
 SPAMS: A new empirical model for soft soil surface displacement based on meteorological input data.
 Geoderma 440, 116699. doi:10.1016/j.geoderma.2023.116699.

 This model uses daily precipitation and evapotranspiration data, preferably from the closest meteorological station.
 The estimated SPAMS model parameters can be evaluated for chosen period.